Artist Ankita Mitra On Coping With The Loss Of Her Mother Through Art

-Everyone has their own way of coping with loss.
-For a person like me, who is not good with words, art is my language.
 For someone else, it might be sharing it with your loved ones.
 So, it really depends from person to person and it is important you find a way to deal with it.
 Do not think of people judging you for your ways, it’s okay to be yourself.

 I would also like to mention that my immediate family & friends were very supportive and they encouraged me to go out and spend time with friends.
 It helped me change my mood.
 Also, it’s better to reminisce happy moments than reminding yourself that you have lost your loved one.
 Surely we miss them but we should also keep in mind that they are in a better place now.

 There are times when people mean well but end up asking questions which can hurt you.
 Did that happen with you as well?

 Personally, I didn’t have to go through such questions.
 You do get tired repeatedly answering the same questions but I understand the concern.

 If you had to illustrate your mom in a sketch that has an essence of what she loved the most, how would it be?

 My mom was a very lively and inspirational lady.
 People looked up to her.
 She loved being around children, and worked with a couple of NGOs as a child specialist.
 On our birthdays, she would love to treat the kids at the NGO.
 She loved reading books and often played the harmonium for us.
 So, if I had to draw a sketch of her, it will comprise of all these things.

 Ankita’s heart-touching story sends out a strong message of cherishing every moment spent with your loved ones and handling things maturely.
 We wish her the best for her future endeavours.